ch722bruce/FruitHub.github.io/README.md

 For those who wish for regular fruit deliveries, there's an option to subscribe.
 Users can choose the frequency of their orders, ensuring they always have fresh produce at their disposal.

 4) Customers: Leave comments
-@Zhehao Xu
 After making a purchase, users are encouraged to leave comments on the product.
 This feedback helps other customers make informed choices and helps sellers improve their products and services.

-5) Admin Dashboard
-A comprehensive dashboard for shop owners and administrators.
-This tool helps in managing inventory, tracking sales, monitoring user feedback, and ensuring smooth operations.
-It's an essential feature that provides a real-time overview of the business and aids in strategic decision-making.

 ## Installation